LiberatorMCA/Dos-tool-EXE-pack/README.md

 ComodoAntiVirus is an anti-virus that runs in the cloud, unlike AVG-Avast and others.
 It is one of my preferred anti-virus.
 It works quickly even in resource-intensive environments.
 It can constantly monitor network connections, etc., and can run untrusted software in a virtual box.
 Many people don't like this anti-virus, but I like it.

+The Comodo installation has an error the first few times, but after redoing it, the installation completes successfully.

                         Password is MCA2136